pymor/conda-forge-windows-vagrant-builder/README.md

 You also need to specify or create the directory that will contain the files for the various feedstocks that you intend to build within the Windows Vagrant box.
-This directory should be an item named `feedstocks` created in the current directory, but it can be a symbolic link to some other directory, e.g.:
+This directory should be an item named `feedstocks` created in the directory containing this file, but it can be a symbolic link to some other directory, e.g.:

 ```
 ln -s ~/src/conda feedstocks